okdistribute/hypertc/README.md

 # hypertc

-WIP real time collaboration api with hypercore
+WIP real time collaboration api in the browser

+* `test.js` creates the initial document
+* `peer.js` joins the document